Swan Brook Equestrian Center →

 (Photo courtesy of Jim Mertz, Suddenly Still Photography)

-Swan Brook Equestrian Center is owned by Denise Atherton and run by her daughter Lauren Atherton Dallaire, and is the home barn of our beloved Joint Master, Marilyn Mariano.
+Swan Brook Equestrian Center is owned by Denise Atherton and run by her daughter Lauren Atherton Dallaire, and is the home barn of beloved member and former MFH, Marilyn Mariano.
 Lauren and Marilyn put together a spectacular hunt of neighboring farms and the always lovely and welcoming Andy’s Agway, the location of our Stirrup Cup.

 Click here to learn more about Swan Brook Equestrian Center.